mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 the modifications.
-The objects MUST NOT be modified if already submitted with any `members` or `mp-members` attribute, though the validation rules noted above must still be applied.
+The objects MUST NOT be modified if already submitted with any `members` or `mp-members` attribute, though the validation rules noted above MUST still be applied.

 IRR registry software MUST NOT attempt to automatically derive `src-members` from `(mp-)members`, as this can not be done reliably.